mortenson/ripoff/README.md

 - `rowId` - The map key of the row using this template, ex `users:uuid(fooBar)`.
 Useful for allowing the "caller" to provide their own ID for the "main" row being created, if there is one.
 Optional to use if you find it awkward.
 - `enums` - A map of SQL enums names to an array of enum values.
 Useful for creating one row for each value of an enum (ex: each user role).

+# Export from your database to ripoff files

+An experimental command has been added to generate ripoff files from your database.
+This may be useful to users just starting to use ripoff who don't have so much fake data that templating is required yet.

+Currently, it attempts to export all data from all tables into a single ripoff file.
+In the future flags may be added to allow you to include/exclude tables, add arbitrary `WHERE` conditions, modify the row id/key, export multiple files, or use existing templates.

+## Installation

+1. Run `go install github.com/mortenson/ripoff/cmd/ripoff-export@latest`
+2. Set the `DATABASE_URL` env variable to your local PostgreSQL database
+3. Run `ripoff-export <directory to be deleted and exported to>`

 # Security